There's something broken inside your skull, [Tavi]. You do all your thinking sideways.

 Duel to the Death: The juris macto; it is mentioned in various points through the series, and we see two duels in completion:

-In the fifth book, Isana challenges High Lord Antillus.
+In Princep's Fury, Isana challenges High Lord Antillus.
 He beats her easily, as she knew he would, but she psychoanalyses him as he does and "wins" when he realizes that she is right.

-A third duel, between Araris Valerian and Aldrick ex Gladius that lasted for ten hours, took place fifteen years before the start of the series, and is repeatedly mentioned by characters.
+A third duel, between Araris Valerian and Aldrick ex Gladius that lasted for ten hours, took place fifteen years before the start of the series. it is repeatedly mentioned by characters as one of the greatest sword fights in history.

 The Canim sing a "Blood Song" for fallen warriors.
 Warriors who become Hunters (spies, assassins, and saboteurs) have their blood songs sung when they make the transition, because their old life is over.